-Appropriately for a book about a speedster, Velocity hits the ground running.
-While the miniseries’ main conflict doesn’t really begin until the end of the issue, there’s plenty going on in the opening chapter.
+The first issue of Ron Marz and Kenneth Rocafort’s Velocity miniseries delivers an effective blend of action and exposition.
+Appropriately for a book about a speedster, it hits the ground running, and while the main conflict doesn’t really begin until the end of the issue, there’s plenty going on in the opening chapter.

 The setup for “Decoys” is simple: A mad scientist infects Velocity and her teammates with a virus that will kill them within an hour, and she’s the only one who might be able to stop it.